agrawal-d/multidl/README.md

 # Sample Files

 A file `2-mb-file.txt` is in the repo for self hosting.
 Otherwise, checkout http://xcal1.vodafone.co.uk/.
+So, a sample run command can be `cargo run 212.183.159.230:80 /10MB.zip`.

 # License